mohammad-aashik/LANGUAGES/README.md

 ---

-## 🧮 Project 02 — Grade Calculator
+## 🧮 Grade Calculator

 A programming project designed to calculate grades and provide structured academic results based on user input.

 **Tech Stack:**